The battle rages on…

 The I/O options include a stereo input and stereo output (balanced via TRS cables), USB which should work with the same HX Edit application, DC IN, expansion for Expression pedals, Sends and Returns for 4-cable method, Headphones and Midi IN/Out.
 At the time of writing, early reviews indicate no presence of a battery for really mobile use.
 I’ve owned a Line 6 Pocket POD for quite a while and its battery life is quite poor so I wouldn’t be surprised to learn that mobile power was left out altogether on this one.

 Line 6 website for the product has further information on the device, including multiple usage scenarios.
-It appears to be targeted not only to multi effects buyers looking for something compact, but also for traditional stomp box board owners who want to have the option of amp modelling in their arsenal.
+The product is targeted not only to multi effects buyers looking for something compact, but also for traditional stomp box board owners who want to have the option of amp modelling in their arsenal.

 - Patches are not compatible with the Helix Floor or the Helix Floor LT due to the reduced number of processing blocks.
 The new HX Edit (version 2.70, released recently) allows however the migration of tones and patches between the two, for those avid to migrate their favorite tones to this smaller device.

-This compact model was announced a few weeks before the Line 6 competitor, and carries a lot of similarity with its bigger brother as well.
+This compact amp modeller with multi-effects for guitar was announced a few weeks before the Line 6 competitor, and carries a lot of similarity with its bigger brother as well.
 The look and feel is similar and the arsenal of amplifiers, cab models and effects is quite impressive.
 It has an LCD interface with an user interface that looks more like a virtual pedalboard than a signal chain, which is one of the key differentiators of the HeadRush line of products.

 The real state is a bit more generous so this model provides 4 capacitive foot-switches which can be configured as well.
-No limitation of individual blocks in the chain is mentioned on their website, but it certainly exists.
+The product website does not mention any limitation of individual blocks in the chain, but it certainly exists.
 From the reviews and videos it should also be able to satisfy most of the applications.

 The I/O availability is very similar to the HX Stomp: Guitar input, Aux in, Stereo Output, expansion for expression pedals, sends and returns for 4-cable methods, midi in and out, USB and DC IN.
-No battery power is mentioned, probably for the same reasons explained above.
+The product website and user manual do not mention battery power, probably for the same reasons explained above.

 And now what ?